JFlow22/ShakeMaker1.1/README.md

 For some of our asynchronous actions, we used jQuery.
 For a little bit of design we used Bootstrap 4.

-Hope you enjoy your visit.
+Hope you wiil enjoy your visit.